 Stop 7 | Paletas at Paleteria y Neveria Purepecha

 The tour ended with a delicious stop for paletas at Paleteria y Neveria Purepecha!
-These Mexican-style popsicles are made with fresh, real fruit, unlike much of the store-bought summer treats you can find in the United States.
+These Mexican-style popsicles are made with fresh fruit.
 We were able to pick from flavors like mango, strawberry, vanilla, and mamey!
 We couldn’t think of a more perfect way to end this amazing tour!

-And of course, if you find yourself in Colorado, we’d love for you to join us on one of our food tours!
-Join us for weekly public tours, or set up a private tour for your group, as we explore delicious food and drink in our own backyard.
+If you find yourself in Colorado, we’d love for you to join one of our food tours!
+Public tours run weekly, or set up a private tour for your group of eight or more.
+We’ll explore delicious food and drink together!.
 Check our calendar for upcoming availability here.

 Cheers, Brenna from Your Rocky Mountain Food Tours Team